crnlcu/crnlcu.github.io/_posts/2025-08-22-artofstatistic.markdown

 <h4> The Book </h4>

-The introduction of this book immediately sets the tone: right after the heading “Why We Need Statistics” comes:
+The introduction of this book immediately sets the tone: right after the heading “Why We Need Statistics” comes: <br>
-<i> “Harold Shipman was Britain’s most prolific convicted murderer.” </i> Ok, I see what you're doing here, I’m all in for it.
+<i> “Harold Shipman was Britain’s most prolific convicted murderer.” </i> <br>
+Ok, I see what you're doing here, I’m all in for it.

 Across fourteen chapters, Spiegelhalter covers various topics in statistics and the art of extracting information from data.
 From the basics to more state-of-the-art topics, the book provides theoretical concepts made understandable through reasoning